TutteInstitute/toponymy/README.rst

 Note that using robust clustering techniques in Step 3 can allow for more filtering of background documents that don't have a sufficiently large number of similar documents within your corpus to be considered a topic.

-The techniques used in this ``topicnaming`` library are broadly similar to the prompt engineering methods described in `BERTopic 6B LLM & Generative AI <https://maartengr.github.io/BERTopic/getting_started/representation/llm.html>`_.
+The techniques used in this ``toponymy`` library are broadly similar to the prompt engineering methods described in `BERTopic 6B LLM & Generative AI <https://maartengr.github.io/BERTopic/getting_started/representation/llm.html>`_.

 The primary differences are: